qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 ### Relative Distance Recommendations

-Another approach is to use the distance between candidates and negative examples to make them create exclusion areas.
+Another approach is to use the distance between negative examples to the candidates to help them create exclusion areas.
 In this technique, we perform searches near the positive examples while excluding the points that are closer to a negative example than to a positive one.

 {{< figure width=80% src=/articles_data/exploration-api/relative-distance-recommendations.png caption="Relative Distance Recommendations" >}}

+The main use-case of both approaches —of course— is to take some history of user interactions and recommend new items based on it.

 ## Discovery

 In many exploration scenarios, the desired destination is not known in advance.
-The search process, in this case, can consist of multiple steps.
-Each step would provide a little more information.
+Search process in this case can consist of multiple steps, where each step would provide a little more information to guide the search in the right direction.

-To get more intuition about the possible ways to implement this approach, let’s take a look at how similarity modes are trained in the first place.
+To get more intuition about the possible ways to implement this approach, let’s take a look at how similarity modes are trained in the first place:

-The most well-known loss function used to train similarity models is a Triplet-loss.
+The most well-known loss function used to train similarity models is a [triplet-loss](https://en.wikipedia.org/wiki/Triplet_loss).
 In this loss, the model is trained by fitting the information of relative similarity of 3 objects: the Anchor, Positive, and Negative examples.

 {{< figure width=80% src=/articles_data/exploration-api/triplet-loss.png caption="Triplet Loss" >}}